 The charming Bavarian Inn Restaurant looks like it has been lifted directly from Germany with its Bavarian-style façade and impressive clock.
 Don’t miss seeing the 35-bell glockenspiel clock in action – quaint figures enact the tale of the Pied Piper of Hamlin at noon, 15:00, 18:00, and 21:00 every day.

 Open since 1888 (although known by other names in the past), the establishment serves delicious home-cooked fare.
-While it is especially known for its mouth-watering fried chicken, the menu also includes a number of German specialties, including rouladen, bratwurst, sauerbraten, and schnitzel.
+While it is especially known for its mouth-watering fried chicken, the menu also includes several German specialties, including rouladen, bratwurst, sauerbraten, and schnitzel.

-If you really want to push the boat out, sink your teeth into the Ultimate Family Style Bavarian Dinner Treat, with five kinds of meat accompanied with potato cheese puffs and sauerkraut.
-There are loads of tasty desserts too and, of course, an array of tempting beers and ales.
+If you really want to push the boat out, sink your teeth into the Ultimate Family Style Bavarian Dinner Treat, with five kinds of meat accompanied by potato cheese puffs and sauerkraut.
+There are loads of tasty desserts and an array of tempting beers and ales.

 After your meal, don’t miss going down to the lower level for a peek in the Castle Shops.
 Seven fairytale-esque stores sit along a cobbled walkway with German souvenirs and knickknacks, dolls, toys, specialty cheeses, and home-baked goods being just a few items on offer.
 And then call by the Fischer Platz beer garden for music and dancing.